Monday, February 22, 2010

 B: “S tobom sam sretno djete / Mada tako ti ne izgledam” makes you wonder where the song’s heading.

-A: This is hardly ground-breaking stuff from Bosnia, but at least it doesn’t sound for a change quite as dated as, say, Croatia.
+A: This is hardly ground-breaking stuff from Bosnia, but it doesn’t sound quite as dated (for a change) as, say, Croatia.

 19 Greece